NinoTraverso/ObservaSky/README.md

 Explore a comprehensive glossary of astronomical terms to deepen your understanding of astronomy and space, it has a search feature and a filter by alphabet letter.

 ### 📰 Articles
-The articles have a set structure, designed to be written and managed by administrators (such as observatory employees).
+The articles have a set structure, designed to be written and managed by administrators (such as the hypthetical observatory employees).

 ### 📅 Event Carousel
-This is only found in the main section, it shows five of the closest event to the current day in order for people to keep updated with upcoming astronomical events (eclipses, comets, meteor showers...)
+This is only found in the main section, it shows five events closest to the current day in order for people to keep updated with upcoming astronomical events (eclipses, comets, meteor showers...)

-## Installation

-To install and run the Astronomical Observatory App, follow these steps:

-1. Clone the repository.
-2. Open the solution in Visual Studio.
-3. Build and run the application.

 ## Technologies Used

 - HTML
 - CSS
+- Bootstrap
 - JavaScript
 - C#
 - ASP.NET MVC
 - Entity Framework (Database-First)
 - jQuery
 - SQL

 ## Usage